Dream Gerund: being

 then gulp down Her Salt words/

-like when the surf breaks
+like when the surf breaks,

-and surprises an exhilarated, Great Lakes girl
+and surprises the exhilarated, Great Lakes girl

 with a mouthful of seawater

-during her first swim in the Ocean
+during her very first swim in the Ocean

 Her words were not meant for me